 Professor Dr. Ignaas Verpoest

-Katholieke Universiteit Leuven, Belgium, Professor in Composite Materials at the Department of Metallurgy and Materials Engineering
+Katholieke Universiteit Leuven, Belgium, Professor in Composite Materials at the Department of Materials Engineering (MTM)

-Professor Dr. Paolo Ermanni, ETH Zurich, Centre of Structure Technologies, presided.
-He is not part of the six-member jury.
-Professor Rodney Priestley, Princeton University, Department of Chemical and Biological Engineering, USA, and Quadrant Award Winner 2009, also attended the event and talked about his life and career after winning the prize.
+Professor Dr. Paolo Ermanni, ETH Zurich, Laboratory of Composite Materials and Adaptive Structures, presided.
+Dr. Tadashi Kajiya / Max Planck Institute for Polymer Research, Germany, and Quadrant Award Winner 2011, also attended the event and talked about his life and career after winning the prize.